Japeth Aguilar: Pursuing the NBA dream

 After his contract with Talk 'N Text expired in 2012, Aguilar decided to pursue opportunities to play in the NBA.
 He is the first player born and raised in the Philippines to ever receive an invitation to work out with an NBA team.

 Days before the evaluation, Aguilar attended some open workouts hosted by the Bakersfield Jam of the NBA Development League.
 Aguilar's team lost but he had managed to put up some notable statistics.
 He finished the game with 10 points (shooting five from nine field goal attempts), five blocks, four rebounds and an assist.
 His performance also included three dunks.

 In late September 2012, Aguilar was invited to a two-day workout with the New Orleans Hornets.
-He also attended work outs with the San Antonio Spurs.
+He also attended workouts with the San Antonio Spurs.

 Shortly after, in early October 2012, Aguilar worked out with NBA D-League team, the Santa Cruz Warriors.
 The Warriors expressed that they would draft him if he was still available when their turn came in the draft.